Yes, we hear you, out-of-home may be a dull and boring medium for the end of 2019. But is it really?

 Nothing to see here, just a 50,000 square feet billboard advertising the Season 2 of Amazon Prime series Tom Clancy’s Jack Ryan.
 And it can only be seen from the air as it is a rooftop ad created not far from LAX.
 As the FlyBy Ads (the agency specializing in this kind of campaigns) said, the Jack Ryan stint is “the largest rooftop ad of all time” and “the first of its kind to be lit at night.”
 If that’s not impressive, we don’t know what is.
 Definitely, one of the most creative and the best billboard ads of 2019.

 7. Vampire Posters that burn themselves with the first sun rays

-One of the most innovative and inventive billboard ads this year came from BETC/Havas agency in Brazil.
+One of the most innovative, inventive, and best billboard ads this year came from BETC/Havas agency in Brazil.
 To promote Fox’s new show about vampires “The Passage”, creative minds have created posters that start burning up when the sun rises.
 Yes, really.
-The agency has come up with a special paint that actually burst in flames with the sun rays.
+The agency has come up with a special paint that actually bursts in flames with the sun’s rays.
 It might be one of those rare cases when marketing has led to the invention of some new chemical reactions involving paint and posters.
 Anyway, this campaign is a highlight of 2019.
 Although “The Passage” was closed after 1 season, the BETC/Havas endeavors in promoting it in Brazil are 100% attention-worthy.